DrKelgo485/Mewitsu-Workspace-AI/README.md

 ## Testing

-Run the test suite with:
+Run the test suite with: WebStorm